Quick tips to get started

 Follow these tips on how to find family history without having to browse multiple ancestry sites to build your family tree.
 Our genealogy experts compiled advice to get you started with your family search and answer some of the most asked family history questions.

 Your immediate family often holds the key to starting your family history research.
 Record the memories of your parents, grandparents, aunts, uncles, siblings, and cousins as you start exploring your family tree online.
 Ask each relative about specific individuals and gather details surrounding their lives including nicknames, places they lived, vital information (including birth, marriage, and death dates), occupations, and other important clues.
 Enjoy a free questionaire below to get started with your family history.

 Family scrapbooks often yield important clues for family history research.
 Examine your home for vital records (birth certificates), school records, family bibles, diaries and letters, old photographs, and memorabilia boxes that tell stories about your family.

 Use your initial research for your first searches and then analyze your results to achieve a personal success strategy.
 Following the family history golden rules will help you become a more efficient researcher and hopefully lead to greater rewards in your family search.
 We discuss how the Census records can help you in Step 7.

 Build your online family tree to organize your results.
 Keeping your research and records organized is important as you continue to find new details related to your family.
 Enter important information, including names, dates, and places to build a solid foundation as you continue exploring your family history.

-Build your family tree with our online family tree explorer program
+Build your family tree with our online family tree builder

 When building your family tree, identify a potential story about family that you are interested to begin exploring.
 Aim to uncover both newspaper archives and records relating to your family’s stories in your research.